 4. iCarsoft Diagnostic Scanner

 iCarsoft CR Plus is a mid-level diagnostic scanner that can troubleshoot four systems: Engine, SRS Airbag, ABS, and transmission.

 iCarsoft CR Plus is easy to use and works with Nissan and Infiniti vehicles.
 Supports other vehicles as well.

 Besides being able to read and clear codes from the four systems mentioned above, it can also perform several additional features such as reset the oil light service reminder, reset the brake pad reminder, steering angle calibration, and resetting.

 There are two versions of the MD802.
 One that only scans the ABS/SRS/ECU and TCU.
 The more advanced scanner can scan all systems.
 Our recommendation would be to go with MD802 All System version.

-It features a one-button complete system auto scan and quickly erases function that will clear all the fault codes.
-If you would like to check vehicle coverage, you can take a look at this file: Autel MaxiDIAG Nissan system coverage.
+It features a one-button complete system auto scan and quickly erases function to clear all the fault codes.
+If you would like to check vehicle coverage, you can look at this file: Autel MaxiDIAG Nissan system coverage.

-If you are in a tight budget and are only trying to troubleshoot the Check Engine Light (CEL) visit your local auto parts store and they will read your codes free of charge.
+If you are on a tight budget and are only trying to troubleshoot the Check Engine Light (CEL), visit your local auto parts store, and they will read your codes free of charge.